-This technology can be very useful in everyday life, in particularly to save time (thanks to contactless payment for example).
+This technology can be very useful in everyday life, especially to save time like with contactless payment for example.
 However, RFID technology possesses many security threats that are very worrying to say the least.

 SECURITY PROBLEMS AND RISKS RELATED TO RFID

-The radio waves issued by the RFID chip can contain personal information used to identify a person.
+The radio waves issued by RFID chips can contain personal information used to identify a person.
 They can for example authorize a payment.
 The problem is that these radio waves are not protected by any sort of encryption.
-Meaning, any stranger that walks passed one of your RFID chips with a simple phone equipped with a NFC technology, can pick up on its signal, read it, stock it and even copy it, in only a few seconds.
-In which case, any dishonest person equipped with this system can pretend to be you, because he has a duplicate of your RFID chip.
+Meaning, any stranger that walks pass one of your RFID chips with a simple phone equipped with NFC technology, can pick up on its signal, read it, stock it and even copy it, in only a few seconds.
+In which case, any dishonest person equipped with this system can pretend to be you, because he has a duplicate of your RFID chip's content.

 RFID chips are not only on credit cards.
 Other objects such as passports, transport cards, access badges are also equipped with it.

-If you own a card with a RFID chip that puts you at risk of fraud and identity theft, it is still possible to reduce the risk until one day RFID waves are encrypted.
+If you own a card with a RFID chip, it puts you at risk of fraud and identity theft.
+However, it is still possible to reduce that risk with simple and secured accessories.

-This principle also protects your magnetic cards, train tickets, etc, of a potential demagnetization.
+This principle also protects your magnetic cards and transport tickets of potential demagnetization.

 IN THE MEDIA

-Our design products combined with RFID technology has already convinced thousands of users all over the world.
+Our design products combined with RFID technology have already convinced thousands of users all over the world.

 The issue of securing intangible data is becoming a major problem of our modern society.
-Media has largely covered this issue.
+The media has largely covered this issue.
 You will find in this video extracts of news reports explaining the risks of this technology.